SocketCluster/socketcluster/README.md

 - You need Node.js version >= 6.x.x to run SC version 5.x.x as a multi-host cluster.

 You can now finally run SocketCluster as a Cluster (SCC) - We have just released a set of images to DockerHub along with some .yaml config files for Kubernetes  (see kubernetes/ directory at the root of this repo).
-This means that you can now (relatively easily) deploy and scale SocketCluster on up to 1000 machines/nodes running Kubernetes - You literally just have to upload each .yaml file one by one using `kubectl create -f <service-definition.yaml>` and then add your SSL/TLS key and cert to your provider (see `kubernetes/sc-ingress.yaml`).
+This means that you can now (relatively easily) deploy and scale SocketCluster on up to 1000 machines/nodes running Kubernetes - You just have to upload each .yaml file one by one using `kubectl create -f <service-definition.yaml>` and then add your SSL/TLS key and cert to your provider (see `kubernetes/sc-ingress.yaml`).
 It's been tested on a Rancher v1.1.0 (http://rancher.com/) Kubernetes cluster (We haven't yet tested on Google Container Engine).
 The cluster can be automatically scaled up and down (using the `kubectl scale` command) and the channels will be re-sharded automatically across available nodes.

 SCC is made up of 4 different services which can be scaled independently.
 We will add more documentation in the near future on how to get started.
 Also we will add information on how to extend SCC with your own code to you can build entire, highly scalable apps on top of it (without having to learn about distributed systems).